lynch-a/hackmaster9000/README.md

 # install sslscan
 sudo apt-get install sslscan

-# install some node dependencies for the screenshot utility - you might need to "npm init" in the custom_tools dir first
+# install some node dependencies for the screenshot utility - you might need to "npm init" in the custom_tools dir first maybe?
 cd /usr/share/hackmaster9000/custom_tools
-npm install puppeteer why-is-node-running generic-pool
+npm install puppeteer generic-pool sudo ln -s /usr/share/hackmaster9000/custom_tools/screenshot2.js /usr/bin/screenshot2

-# setup symlinks for some of the custom tools
-sudo ln -s /usr/share/hackmaster9000/custom_tools/xtreme-scraper.rb /usr/bin/xtreme-scraper
-chmod +x /usr/bin/xtreme-scraper

-sudo ln -s /usr/share/hackmaster9000/custom_tools/web-screenshot.rb /usr/bin/web-screenshot
-chmod +x /usr/bin/web-screenshot

-sudo ln -s /usr/share/hackmaster9000/custom_tools/check_vnc.rb /usr/bin/check_vnc
-chmod +x /usr/bin/check_vnc

-sudo ln -s /usr/share/hackmaster9000/custom_tools/pwnVNC.py /usr/bin/pwnVNC
-chmod +x /usr/bin/pwnVNC

 # this is a meme tool with no web interface, but if you've read this far you might as well try it out lol.
 It takes a wordlist and uses a recurrent neural network to attempt to brute force other subdomains based on it.
 No, it's not very good.
 sudo ln -s /usr/share/hackmaster9000/custom_tools/rnnsub.py /usr/bin/rnnsub